 Although the focus of these cases studies is on post-Vietnam uses of force, the Vietnam conflict itself is also a very good illustration how presidential interaction with the domestic audience can shape the division of war-powers authority.
-For instance, in the tense and uncertain atmosphere following the Tonkin Gulf incidents, President Johnson was able to frame the issue as an act of foreign aggression that required an immediate and decisive military response.
+For instance, the beginning of the conflict, which culminated in Congress granting the President broad authority under the Tonkin-Gulf Resolution, is a veritable example of how the presidential management of a crisis constrains Congress's decision-making space.
+In the tense and uncertain atmosphere following the Tonkin Gulf incidents, President Johnson was able to frame the issue as an act of foreign aggression that required an immediate and decisive military response.
 Moreover, President Johnson's strategy of escalating the conflict whenever there was a sustained dip in the public opinion polls also supports the gamble for revival hypothesis.
-In other words, instead of following negative public opinion polls when the war was going badly, President Johnson tried to change the course of public opinion by escalating the war with the hope of achieving strategic battlefield victories.
+In other words, instead of following negative public opinion polls when the war was going badly, President Johnson tried to change the course of public opinion by escalating the war with the hope of achieving strategic battlefield